We want to see a Smokefree Aotearoa and a future free from cancers caused by smoking.

 Not all shared community areas in Aotearoa are required to be Smokefree.
 This doesn’t stop you from playing a part in introducing Smokefree areas to your community.

 Talk to your community group, marae, church, clubroom about going Smokefree if they aren’t already.
-Start by finding out about the Smokefree rules currently in place.

 Our health promoters or the Smokefree officer at your local District Health Board (DHB) can support you through this process.